-The Canadian government even help up and coming Canadian musicians with grants, so if you are a musician from Canada, there is a lot of support to help your music get heard.
+The Canadian government even help up and coming Canadian musicians with grants, so if you are a musician in Canada, there is a lot of support to help your music get heard.
 I wish more governments would value music in this way and invest in initiatives this across the world.

 They can be lighthearted, even in the face of serious or melancholy subject sometime.
 I think thats such a valuable trait to have.
 It’s a great quality to have and perhaps one of the reasons Canadians in general are so amiable.

-Aside from government funding and a great attitude, Canada has talent in spades.
+Even aside from government funding and a great attitude, Canada has talent in spades.
 It doesn’t always get the credit that it deserves however.
 It’s all to easy to think Canadian musicians are from the USA and many people fall into that trap.
 DON’T BE ONE OF THEM!

-They have highly respected musicians like Joni Mitchell and Leonard Cohen.
+They have highly respected international musicians like Joni Mitchell and Leonard Cohen.
 You are in the company of multi-million albums sellers like Celion Dion and Alanis Morrissette.
-Canada also has brand new trend setters like Grimes and The Weekend.
+Canada also has brand new trend setters like Grimes and The Weeknd.
 They are a country with a great music past, present and future.